 “The limits of my language is the limits of my world.” – Wittgenstein

-To make up for the mystery, tales told brought comfort, familiarity to the dangerous unknown, fortune saved us as numbers stacked up one to ten, googols to infinite particles colliding against a supernova, stranded dust awaiting for the intrinsic reaction that brings order to chaos, logic to irrational sequences of thought, inside in a graph paper, bounded hardcover, a rule of thumb: Numbers flirt with language until they aren’t confined by a letter.
+To make up for the mystery, tales told brought comfort, familiarity to the dangerous unknown, fortune saved us as numbers stacked up one to ten, googols to infinite particles colliding against a supernova, stranded dust awaiting for the intrinsic reaction that brings order to chaos, logic to irrational sequences of thought, inside a graph paper, a bounded hardcover, a rule of thumb: Numbers flirt with language until they aren’t confined by a letter.
 Logic flirts with us until there’s no way to say what extends beyond a thing.
 Not as a reader nor writer, but a tingling music scale, tupleting, infiniting a ting.

 Want to go deeper into Wittgenstein’s work?
 Watch this debate about the limits of language: https://iai.tv/video/the-word-and-the-world